-- Olive Oil for brushing on the Hamburger Buns
+- Olive Oil or butter for brushing on the Hamburger Buns

 - Other Ingredients: Sliced Provolone Cheese, Arugula, Sliced Avocado, Sliced Tomatoes

-- Brush olive oil on the cut side of the hamburger buns and place on grill until they are nice and toasty with grill marks.
+- Brush olive oil or melted butter on the cut side of the hamburger buns and place on grill until they are toasted with grill marks.